RenderKit/embree/README.md

 these scenes.
 All API calls carry the prefix `rtc` (or `RTC` for types) which stands for **r**ay **t**racing **c**ore.

-The API also exists in an ISPC version, which is almost identical but contains additional functions that operate on ray packets with a size of the native SIMD width used by ISPC.
+The API also exists in an Intel® Implicit SPMD Program Compiler (Intel® ISPC) version, which is almost identical but contains additional functions that operate on ray packets with a size of the native SIMD width used by Intel® ISPC.
 For simplicity this document refers to the C99 version of the API functions.
 For changes when upgrading from the Embree 2 to the current Embree 3 API see Section [Upgrading from Embree 2 to Embree 3].

 The API supports scenes consisting of different geometry types such as triangle meshes, quad meshes (triangle pairs), grid meshes, flat